 - 1½-2 cups cake/all purpose flour

-- Place the lamb shoulder, along with the quartered onion, garlic cloves, rosemary, red wine and stock in an oven-proof dish then season to taste and cover with foil/a lid.
+- Place the lamb shoulder, along with the quartered onion, garlic cloves, rosemary, half of the red wine and stock in an oven-proof dish then season to taste and cover with foil/a lid.

 - Place in the oven and allow to roast slowly for 3-4 hours until the lamb is tender and falling off the bone.